YibinLong/Portfolio-Website/src/content/blog/2025-11-19-my-ai-methodology.md

 Answer any questions that the LLM asks of you.
 When the plan is ready, simply tell it to go implement!

 When the implementation is done, I like to QA all tasks that the agent finished.
 I noticed that simply relying on unit tests can let huge bugs slip through.
 If the bug is more complex, ask the LLM to first plan a fix, and then implement it.
 For the truly big bugs, ask GPT-5.1-Codex-High to plan, and then implement a fix.
-I'll share by debugging workflow in a future post!
+I'll share my debugging workflow in a future post!

 Finally, after everything is done, I like to use an LLM to help create commit messages that follow Conventional Commit standards and helpful pull request descriptions.